 We have been also in contact with the BEIS (Dept. for Business, Energy and Industrial Strategy) and have been providing regular feedback on the challenges currently facing our members.

-If you’ve been overpaid, made a claim in error and were not eligible for the grant or would like to make a voluntary repayment, you must tell HMRC and pay back some or all of the grant.
+If you’ve been overpaid by the SEISS, made a claim in error and were not eligible for the grant or would like to make a voluntary repayment, you must tell HMRC and pay back some or all of the grant.
+If you do not inform HMRC you may be charged a penalty.

 HM Government Business Support - details of the various grants and schemes the government have launched, plus information about the small business bounce back loan.